JordanAceto/micro-pico/README.md

         - you can put some 2mm-ish washers between the lid and the box
         - eventually I hope to make a gasket that adds a few mm height and looks cleaner
     - other chassis at least as big as the 1590XX (plus a few mm taller) could work

+## Status:

+A complete synthesizer has been built using documents which are a little bit behind the currently published files here.

+This instrument generally works, but it needed a few pcb kludges, and there are a few areas for improvement, listed in the `github Issues`.

+I would wait a little for the design to stabilize before ordering boards.
+There are some changes which have been started but not published yet.

+The current design files would *probably* result in a working synth, but have not been tested yet.